-Hybrid RGC/NGO disabilities and GBV service provision likely to continue
+Hybrid RGC/NGO disabilities and GBV service provision likely to continue -opportunities exist to strengthen working relationships

-Given DFAT's history of support in both GBV and disabilities sectors in Cambodia, and taking into account, the emerging Cambodian economy, it is timely to shift the focus of Australia's aid from supporting service provision to building sustainability, local ownership and support for the delivery of inclusive services.
-While potential exists for greater integration of some activities with RGC services, particularly in the health sector, the RGC does not have a defined policy for direct service provision for persons with disabilities or people affected by violence.
-The RGC is currently considering how it might sub-contract non-government service providers.
+While potential exists for greater integration of some activities with RGC services, particularly in the health sector, the RGC does not have a defined policy for direct service provision for persons with disabilities or for women affected by GBV.
+It does not appear that the RGC is positioned to fully support service provision in the face of donor funding reductions in the short term.
 Cessation of donor funding to non-government service providers would have significant impact on those in need as well as a loss of progress made to date.
 NGOs will therefore continue to have a critical role to play in providing services.